Concerns in Rails: Everything You Need to Know

 end

-This is how the Visible concern simplifies both the Post and Comment classes.
+Let's see how the Visible concern simplifies both Post and Comment classes.

 class Post < ApplicationRecord